FraVelz/Web-Text_animation/Readme.md

 # Web-Text_Animation
+#5 Project on the web using Html, CSS, Javascript.
 Web page to show animated text on the screen.

 **Image 1**